wangzihao0521/ComputerGraphicsAdvanced/README.txt

 If you have any questions or suggestions, please email me at wangzihao0521@hotmail.com.
 Thank you.

+PS: From this Assignment on, you don't need to set default command arguments to draw anything.
+All the scene are set.
-PS: For the Newest commits, set Visual Studio default command arguments to Assets\yoda.obj to draw the character in the scene.
+For the Newest commits, set Visual Studio default command arguments to Assets\yoda.obj to draw the character in the scene.